Diagnosis

 • A splint.
 Wearing a splint can help rest the tendon.

 • Stretching exercises.
-Gentle exercises can help maintain mobility in your finger.
+Gentle stretching exercises can help maintain mobility in your finger.

-If your symptoms are severe or if conservative treatments haven't helped, your health care provider might suggest:
+If your symptoms are serious or if conservative treatments haven't helped, your healthcare professional might suggest:

 • Needle procedure.
 After numbing your palm, a member of your care team inserts a sturdy needle into the tissue around your affected tendon.
 Moving the needle and your finger helps break apart the tissue that's blocking the smooth motion of the tendon.
-Using ultrasound guidance during the procedure can improve results.
+Using ultrasound to guide the procedure can improve results.

 From Mayo Clinic to your inbox